A Fast Way to Machine-Embroider Yo-Yo CirclesSave time and skip the hand basting.

 1. Wind a bobbin and thread your machine.
 Use a polyester thread that matches your fabric.

 2. Hoop wash-away stabilizer.
-I used Aqua Mesh from OESD (right).
+I used Aqua Mesh from OESD.
 Spray a temporary adhesive on the hooped stabilizer.
-Affix the fabric right-side up in the hoop.
+Affix the fabric right side up in the hoop.
+Learn more about stabilizers.

 3. Embroider the yo-yos.
-Trim the yo-yos so each one has a 1/4-inch raw edge around the outside circle (below left).
+Trim each yo-yo so it has a 1/4-inch raw edge around the outside circle (below left).
 Keep the thread ends as long as possible (below right), so you have something to grab onto later.

 4. Rinse away the stabilizer.
-Squeeze out excess water in a towel, and then press them with an iron until the’re dry.
+Squeeze out excess water in a towel, and then press the fabric circles with an iron until they’re dry.

 5. Press the raw edge under along the outer stitching line.
-This step creates a nicely finished center hole (right).
+This step creates a finished center hole (above, bottom left).

 6. Pull the bobbin thread to gather.
 Find the thread tail along the inner circle, and gently pull the bobbin thread, gathering up the folded seam allowance (below).
 Use a turning tool to push the outer edge inside the hole as it forms.
 To secure the yo-yo, tie the gathering threads.